Buildooor Research Brief -- May 2026

 ClockObservable Mechanism2025-2026 Evidence

-Release clockNew model, tool, or app default changes the baselineGPT-4.5, GPT-4.1, GPT-5.x, Claude Sonnet 3.7, Claude 4, Sonnet 4.6 all shipped within a single 13-month window
+Release clockNew model, tool, or app default changes the baselineGPT-5.3-Codex, GPT-5.4, GPT-5.5, GPT-5.5 Instant, Claude Sonnet 4.6, and Claude Opus 4.7 all appear in the 2026 reset window

-The important shift is that these clocks are not independent.
+These clocks are not independent.
 A new model release often coincides with cheaper routing options, a new paid tier, changed limits on the free tier, and an implied or explicit countdown for old endpoints.
 Builders are therefore not only competing on product quality.
 They are competing against a continuously repricing market structure.

 2. The Release Clock Now Resets Categories Faster Than Roadmaps Can Digest